- face like a …

 - an afternoon cool sea breeze from the indian ocean

-Bringing relief on a hot summer's day to the residents of Perth, WA
+Bringing relief on a hot summer's day to the residents of WA Like Fremantle, many towns have given it a local name.

 - the city of freemantle, wa